TigerGold59/tiger-dyno/README.md

 ```
 {"token": "<your-token-here"}
 ```
-If your version of the bot still uses command manuals, you will need to create a file in the main directory called `pastebin-dev-token.json` that contains the token to your pastebin account API.
-Use the same formatting as above, however obviously make the token your pastebin dev token.
+If your version of the bot still uses command manuals, you will need to create a file in the main directory called `paste-api-token.json` that contains the token to your paste.ee account API.
+Use the same formatting as above, however obviously make the token your paste.ee API token.

 Finally, run `node main.js` in this cloned folder.
 Your bot should be online, as long as your forked code works.